I chose Ghana because it’s very close to Nigeria which is the country that I was born in. It’s somewhere that I’ve always been interested in going to.

 After the lesson, we screened over 100 students and I saw some interesting cases.
 The students that had signs of decay were given an urgent referral note for them to come to the hospital for treatment.
 We also gave those children toothbrushes and toothpaste to use when they returned back to their homes.
 It was a very successful day and I really enjoyed watching them learn, even the teachers learnt a lot!

 Being in Ghana really highlighted the differences between dentistry abroad and dentistry in the UK.

 The dentists in Ghana had very limited resources and were still required to conduct the same exact procedures that we do on a day to day basis.
 For example, when the light on the chair was not functioning, they had to use the light from their mobile phones which can be unreliable.
 But I found that despite this, they would always find a way to use their initiative and make things work.

-The most common procedure was extractions as people would come into the hospital in significant pain.
 Through this experience, I learnt a lot about the attitudes towards dental care within the community.
 I also feel that it allowed me to grow and develop as an individual and gain a passion for teaching others.